 This form can be submitted at anytime, but preferably soon after you submit your online application to the UGA Graduate School.
 This form is critical to the evaluation of your application.
 Before completing the form, review the IPS website to identify Interdisciplinary Groups, Departments, and Faculty that are of interest to you.

-- Submit an official online application to the UGA Graduate School, and route required transcripts (unofficial transcripts sufficient for initial application review), GRE scores, and letters of recommendation as instructed during the application process.
+- Submit an official online application to the UGA Graduate School, and route required transcripts (unofficial transcripts sufficient for initial application review), letters of recommendation, and optional GRE scores as instructed during the application process.
 The UGA Graduate School website provides detailed descriptions of admissions requirements, the application fee, and other pertinent information.
 International applicants should review supplemental requirements prior to applying.

-NOTE: GRE Subject Tests are not required as part of the application process.
+NOTE: GRE is not required but accepted as supplemental application material.

 Statement of Purpose